 Strength Training for Women

-Some of the female bodybuilders you might have seen images of usually train most days, if not twice a day, have an extremely strict diet, and in some cases supplement heavily in order to achieve the desired look.
-So, don’t think you’ll be sporting bulging biceps and thunder thighs after a few squats or press ups — this body type is a choice and not a necessary result of weight lifting.
+Some of the female bodybuilders you might have seen images of usually workout most days, if not twice a day, have an extremely strict diet, and in some cases supplement heavily in order to achieve the desired look.
+So, don’t think you’ll be sporting bulging muscle after a few squats or press ups — this body type is a choice and not a necessary result of weight training.

 Here’s a deal I like to make with any of my female clients who worry about this (and there’s been a LOT!):

-“We’ll keep lifting weights until you get too bulky; the minute you don’t like the way you look, we’ll stop adding extra weight”
+“We’ll keep lifting weights until you get too bulky; the minute you don’t like your physique, we’ll stop adding extra weight”